koba9813/koba9813/README.md

 # Koba_9813

-I'm a student.
+Hi, I'm a student.
-Mostly doing things on a whim.
+I mostly build things on a whim.

-I'm into retro and simple UI — I enjoy that nostalgic internet vibe.
+I'm into **retro** and **simple UI** —
+that nostalgic early-internet vibe really hits different.

 ---